rcleend/rcleend/README.md

 ## 🔭 General

 - 👴 I'm a young and enthusiastic researcher specializing in Deep Learning and NLP
-- 📚 Currently studying the MSc Interaction Technology at the University of Twente
+- 📚 Currently studying MSc Interaction Technology at the University of Twente
 - 🥅 Goals: creating technology that is universally accesible

 ## 🔧 Technologies & Tools